Law of the Timber: Plot summary

 The next accident is a dynamite explosion that causes the earth to move and stop the lumber transport by train to its destination at the sawmill.
 Eric is cleared of suspicion, and John tries to investigate the cause of the accident.
 He is almost hit by a bullet when he is riding in the forest, but instead the entire supply of dynamite is ignited and explodes.
 The others soon suspect John of trying to sabotage the lumbering.

 More dynamite is delivered, and John develops a plan to reveal who the saboteur is by claiming to have proof of the culprit.
-He shows them a bullet as proof and hides the bullet by his bnk bed.
+He shows them a bullet as proof and hides the bullet by his bunk bed.
 In the night Mason, the foreman, retrieves the bullet from its hiding place and is seen by Olaf, who knows about the plan.

 Olaf tells John about it by writing him a note which he passes to him during a card game in which both John and Mason takes part.
 Mason picks a fight with John in order to get a chance to shoot him, but Frank breaks it up.

 The next day John tells Perry that he believes Frank to be in cahoots with Mason.
 He also reveals to her that he is the son of late owner Hamilton, who got a share of the company as inheritance on the condition he serve as a lumberjack for some time.

-Since Frank is in the forest to clear up for the transport with dynamite, john and Perry suspect he is to do further sabotage to the train transport.
+Since Frank is in the forest to clear up for the transport with dynamite, John and Perry suspect he is to do further sabotage to the train transport.
 They ride into the forest to stop him, but Perry is rendered unconscious after a blow to the head.

 Frank lets the train run towards the stack of dynamite he has prepared, and where Mason is ready.
 The lumber cars manage to pass before the dynamite disintegrates the rail and the rest of the train.
 John finds Perry and brings her back to camp.
 The sheriff arrives to apprehend both Frank and Mason.